 Students, graduate students, post-doctoral associates and junior faculty (less than four years in first academic appointment) are encouraged to apply for this prestigious award for the SLAS2021 Digital International Conference and Exhibition.

-Congratulations to the 2021 Tony B. Academic Award winners!
+Congratulations to the 2021 Tony B. Travel Award winners!

 Nikolaj Mandsberg, Technical University of Denmark

 Melissa Unger, CeMOS

 Development of an Automated MALDI MS Assay for Direct Analysis of Cellular Drug Uptake via the Organic Anion Transporting Polypeptide OATP2B1

 Stefan Schneider, Fraunhofer Institute for Interfacial Engineering and Biotechnology IGB

 Organ-on-a-Disc: a Platform Technology for the Automated and Parallelized Generation and Culture of Microphysiological 3D Tissues based on Centrifugal Forces